A rich aesthete, a therapist, and a manager walked into a university…

 Before turning to these characters in turn, it is worth clarifying what MacIntyre means by a character.
 Characters are not social roles as such, nor psychological types.
 They are culturally recognisable moral figures who embody a society’s implicit understanding of rationality, authority, and value.
 As MacIntyre puts it, characters ‘are the masks worn by moral philosophies’ (2004, p.
 28).
 To describe a culture’s dominant characters is therefore to diagnose its moral condition.

-What follows, then, is not an attempt to assign these characters to individual actors, but to examine how the logics they embody shape institutions and practices.
-In the case at hand, this means examining how they inform expectations, incentives, and pedagogic norms within contemporary universities.
+What follows is not an attempt to identify these characters with particular individuals but to examine how the logics they embody shape institutions and practices.
+In the case at hand, this means examining how they function within contemporary universities.

 The aesthetic logic in university learning